Mersive-Technologies/SolsticeProfiler/README.md

 * "processVirtualDisplay": The name of the virtual display process, change for different OS.
 * "processSolsticeConference": The name of the Solstice Conference process, change for different OS.
 * "processRsusbipclientProcess": The name of the rsubipclient process, change for different OS.
+* "statesToReport": Only report samples and averages for the states in the list.
+The full list is: [ "STARTUP", "SHARING_STARTUP", "SHARING", "CONFERENCE_STARTUP", "CONFERENCE", "RETURN_TO_IDLE" ],
+* "includeRawSamplesInReport": If true then a second data set will be written to the output report with the raw sample data.
+If false then it will only report averages.

 Flags which can be passed from the command line: